 The fellowship is named in honor of Jean Ritchie, the award-winning musician and writer who died on June 2, 2015.
 Besides being an internationally known singer, songwriter, activist and musicologist, Ritchie was also the author of several books.
 Ritchie's best known work is Singing Family of the Cumberlands.
 The book has never been out of print since its 1955 publication and is known as one of the major classics in Appalachian literature.

-The fellowship is the first of its kind for the region's writers, and is committed to Appalachian voices.
+The fellowship is the first of its kind for the region's writers, and is committed

 The fellowship strives to support artists who, like Ritchie, create works of beauty and social relevance, while honoring traditional heritage and forging a new path.